-While it can be common for children and teenagers to have issues with behaviour during their development, a lengthy pattern of disruptive or violent behaviour that negatively affects everyday life and harms others can be the sign of serious conduct disorder, requiring therapy.
+Conduct disorder, common in children and teenagers, is displayed as issues with behaviour during their development.
+It manifests as a lengthy pattern of disruptive or violent behaviour that negatively affects everyday life and can harm others around them.

 The main symptoms of conduct disorder can include:

 Violation of rules: This sees the child act against widely accepted social rules or engaging in inappropriate behaviour for their age.
 This includes skipping school, being sexually active at a young age, using drugs or alcohol, or running away from home.

 Aggressiveness: This sees the child engaging in behaviour that threatens or causes physical harm to others.
 This includes bullying, fighting, use of weapons, cruelty to animals, or forcing others into sexual activity.

 Destructive behaviour: This sees the child engaging in vandalism or the intentional destruction of property, including arson.

 Deceitful behaviour: This sees the child-stealing from others and compulsively lying.